jlorince/GitHubMenuBar/README.md

     - Access and unmute and muted PRs
     - View the PID of the GMB server process and the time of the last data refresh
     - an option to force the server to refresh data from GitHub
+    - access your configuration file
+    - kill the gmb server (triggering an auto-restart)

 ## Known issues